 Kanye West buys $4.5m mansion across the street from ex-wife Kim Kardashian

-In previous comments, Mr West said he needs “to be next to my children”
+In previous comments, West said he needs “to be next to my children”

 Kim Kardashian ‘surprised’ by Kanye West’s remarks about getting back together amid divorce